 Supportive Bra and Nursing Bra

-A supportive bra will come in handy during the hours or days before and after birth because your milk will come either of those moments.
+A supportive bra will be handy during the hours or days before and after birth because your milk will come in either of those moments.

 You’ll need the bra to deal with the discomfort that comes.
 The nursing bra gives easy access with regards to feeding the baby.